shakfu/chuck-max/DEVNOTES.md

 # Dev Notes

+## Fauck and WarpBuf chugins

+Fauck chugin can be deployed in two ways for macOS:

+1. Default is via a macos bundle with the  faust `stdlib` included inside the bundle

+2. As a non-bundled module with `chugins` and faust `stdlib` in the `examples` folder

+Preference in this case is for (2) since it is useful to have direct access to chugins and stdlib (and related examples).
+The package format is more natural for Max/MSP.

+Converting (1) to (2) was a major pain because the faust dependency needs to be git cloned as branch `2.69.3`, if current main was cloned it would. segfault inexplicably at the `compute` function.

 ## Converting chugins to cmake builds

 This has been pretty straightforward, especially as the project is currently only targeting one platform (macOS).

 However, static compilation and integration of chugins is not working although this is indicated as possible in the makefiles: static chugins were not recognized when invoked via test scripts.

 ## Why isn't chuck a git submodule?